wrinkle-wrinkle/start_term/README.md

 ## Search and Edits
 By default, at the bottom of the page it says 'input@google.com'.
-This is a dropdown box with the options to search google/youtube or edit the links Next to the $ is a input box to enter your search or the edit string
+This is a dropdown box with the options to search google/youtube or edit the links.
+Next to the $ is a input box to enter your search or the edit string.

 ## Editing the links
-In order to edit links you need to first choose edit@startterm from the dropdown Then you need to enter a JSON format string.
+- In order to edit links you need to first choose edit@startterm from the dropdown.
+- Then you need to enter a JSON format string.
-ex: {"pid": "1", "cat": "Category", "site": "SiteName", "url": "https://www.mysite.com"}
+- ex: {"pid": "1", "cat": "Category", "site": "SiteName", "url": "https://www.mysite.com"}
-The pid can only be 1-10
+- The pid can only be 1-10
-If you make a mistake in entering the string, it will show a popup with a reminder of what to enter.
+- If you make a mistake in entering the string, it will show a popup with a reminder of what to enter.

 ### Resources
-This project uses [VT220-mod-font](https://github.com/lalo/VT220-mod-font) The weather is grabbed using [simpleWeather](https://github.com/monkeecreate/jquery.simpleWeather/)
+This project uses [VT220-mod-font](https://github.com/lalo/VT220-mod-font)

+The weather is grabbed using [simpleWeather](https://github.com/monkeecreate/jquery.simpleWeather/)